Metal: A nearly invisible garden border

 Backfill the landscape edging with soil from the garden bed and compress it firmly.
 Leave room on top for mulch.

-The simplest and most subtle borders that effectively separate your lawn from a garden are 4-in.deep strips of steel, aluminum or plastic.
-They all bend easily into smooth, graceful curves and stop the spread of grass roots.
-However, painted aluminum and steel offer the sleekest, most refined look because they almost disappear against the grass and garden bed.
-The plastic types have a prominent black bulge along the top edge.
-All work best on fairly even terrain; if you have a lot of dips and rises, it's easier to install a paver border.
+The simplest and most subtle landscape borders that effectively separate your lawn from a garden are 4-in.deep strips of steel, aluminum or plastic.
+The metal garden edging bends easily into smooth, graceful curves and stop the spread of grass roots.
+However, painted aluminum and steel offer the sleekest, most refined garden edging look because they almost disappear against the grass and garden bed.
+The plastic types of garden edging have a prominent black bulge along the top edge.
+All work best on fairly even terrain; if you have a lot of dips and rises, it’s easier to install a paver border.

-Although aluminum and steel cost about the same, we chose aluminum because it was much lighter.
+Although aluminum and steel landscape edging cost about the same, we chose aluminum because it was much lighter.
 It weighs about 41 lbs. per 100 ft., while steel weighs about 225.
-With aluminum, you get a professional look without the heavy lifting.
+With aluminum landscape edging, you get a professional look without the heavy lifting.

 Call your local utilities or 811 to locate underground lines before you dig and install all edging.

 Buying Lawn Edging

 Steel landscape edging is the most common metal garden edging, although you might not find it at local nurseries.
 Look for it at larger garden centers or at landscape suppliers, which is where most pros get it.
 (Search “Landscape Equipment and Supplies” online.)
 Steel garden landscape edging comes in 4-in. wide by 10-ft. long strips in a variety of colors.
 Keep in mind that it’ll eventually rust, especially in a salt environment.
 It’s heavy, floppy stuff and needs almost full support when you transport it.